DeepBrainChain/DBC-AIComputingNet/doc/dbc_tech_description.md

 ## signature
 The original dbc node always send message with a signature of this message.
+The signature algorithm is ECDSA with secp256k1.
 Other node can extract public key from the signature, and then verify both the message content and the message's original source node id.

 ```